Catherine Eddowes: Medical testimony

 The final witness to testify on the first day of the inquest was Brown (who also testified on the second day of the inquest).
-Brown stated his belief that Eddowes had died very quickly as a result of haemorrhaging to her carotid artery resulting from the cut to her throat as she lay on the ground, and that death had occurred thirty to forty minutes prior to his arrival in Mitre Square at about 2:20 a.m.
+Brown stated his belief that Eddowes had died very quickly as a result of haemorrhaging to her carotid artery resulting from the cut to her throat as she lay on the ground, and that death had occurred thirty to forty minutes prior to his arrival in Mitre Square at about 2:20 am.
 The mutilations to Eddowes's body had all been inflicted with a knife at least six inches in length after death, with the perpetrator most likely kneeling at the right side of Eddowes's body as he inflicted them.
 Brown further testified the perpetrator "must have had a good deal of knowledge as to the position of the abdominal organs, and the way of removing them."

 Following Brown's testimony, proceedings were adjourned until Thursday 11 October.
 Fifteen witnesses testified on this date, including George Sequeira, who testified to being the first medical individual to arrive at the crime scene.
-Sequeira corroborated Brown's earlier testimony, although he added his opinion the perpetrator "was not possessed of any great anatomical skill".
+Sequeira corroborated Brown's earlier testimony, although he added his opinion that the perpetrator "was not possessed of any great anatomical skill".
 Sequeira's testimony was followed by that of a medical officer named William Saunders, who testified no trace of poison existed in Eddowes's body.

 Further witnesses

-Eddowes's daughter, Catherine Phillips, then testified as to the acrimonious relationship between her parents, adding she had not seen her father for over a year, and her mother for two years prior to her murder.
+Eddowes's daughter, Catherine Phillips, then testified as to the acrimonious relationship between her parents, adding she had not seen her father for over a year and her mother for two years prior to her murder.
 Phillips added she had purposely kept her address a secret from her mother due to her frequently "applying for money" from her.

 Four police officers then testified in succession.
-Three of these individuals testified as to their finding the decedent drunk on Aldgate High Street, her being brought to Bishopsgate Police Station, and subsequent release in the early hours of 30 September.
-Their testimony was followed by that of George Morris, who testified as to being informed by PC Watkins of his discovery in Mitre Square, stating: "The constable said, 'For God's sake, mate, come to my assistance.'
+Three testified as to finding the decedent drunk on Aldgate High Street, her being brought to Bishopsgate Police Station, and her subsequent release in the early hours of 30 September.
+Their testimony was followed by that of George Morris, who testified to being informed by PC Watkins of his discovery in Mitre Square, stating: "The constable said, 'For God's sake, mate, come to my assistance.'
 I said, 'Stop till I get my lamp.
 What is the matter?'
 'Oh, dear,' he exclaimed, 'here is another woman cut to pieces.'"
 Morris emphasised he had heard nothing amiss that evening and that, had Eddowes elicited a shout or scream, he would have heard.
-This testimony was then corroborated by PC James Harvey, who testified that, although his own beat did not take him beyond Church Passage, he had "not seen anyone nor heard a cry" until hearing Morris's police whistle.
+This testimony was then corroborated by PC James Harvey, who testified that although his own beat did not take him beyond Church Passage, he had "not seen anyone nor heard a cry" until hearing Morris's police whistle.